Dumble Overdrive Special: History

 An Overdrive Special in Robben Ford's rig.

-Dumble created the prototype Overdrive Special in 1972 after attending a show of Robben Ford's in which Ford played a Fender Bassman into a 2x12 speaker cabinet.
-At the time, Dumble was staying in Los Angeles with Jackson Browne, and Browne's band was soon playing Dumble's Ford-inspired amps.
-Dumble expanded his amp designs as his reputation grew, with Browne's Overdrive Specials being used by many local session musicians on hit records of the time.
-Ford would ultimately purchase multiple amplifiers from Dumble and become the guitarist most associated with the brand's amps.
-As Dumble's reputation as an amp builder grew, he also gained a reputation as an eccentric.
+In 1969, Dumble produced his first amp model, a modified Fender-style circuit he called the Explosion, and began earning a reputation for modding and repairing amplifiers.
+Dumble later attended a show of Robben Ford's in which Ford played a Fender Bassman into a 2x12 speaker cabinet.
+Inspired by what he heard, Dumble revised the Explosion's circuit into what became the prototype Overdrive Special in 1972.
+At the time, Dumble was staying in Los Angeles with Jackson Browne, whose band started playing Dumble's new amps.
+Dumble expanded his amp designs as his profile grew, with Browne's Overdrive Specials being used by many local session musicians on hit records of the time.
+Ford purchased multiple amplifiers from Dumble and become the guitarist most associated with the brand's amps.
 To acquire an Overdrive Special, or any Dumble amp, one had to receive a recommendation from someone within Dumble's inner circle, followed by an in-person "audition", in which Dumble would listen to the player and determine how best to design their specific amp, assuming Dumble liked the player.
-Given his "off-the-grid" lifestyle, Dumble also often preferred alternative payment methods: for example, when Christopher Cross bought an Overdrive Special and two other amps, Dumble's price was a Sears washer and dryer.
+Given his "off-the-grid" lifestyle, Dumble sometimes requested alternative payment methods: for example, when Christopher Cross bought an Overdrive Special and two other amps, Dumble's price was a Sears washer and dryer.

-Dumble spent over three decades producing the Overdrive Special, but during that time the basic circuit of the amp evolved.
-Copies made in the 1970s tended to be more raw-sounding, while those produced in the 1980s and 1990s took on a more refined character.
+Dumble produced the Overdrive Special for over three decades, during which time the basic circuit of the amp evolved.
+Examples made in the 1970s tended to be more raw-sounding, while those made in the 1980s and 1990s took on a more refined character.
 Much of this was due to tone circuit changes, with Dumble removing components or adding new ones, like his "Skyliner" tone stack or "HRM" (Hot Rubber Monkey) tone stage.

-As his reputation grew, Dumble's Overdrive Specials inevitably began appearing on the secondhand market, which Dumble disapproved of, since any secondhand buyer was receiving an amplifier that had been specifically voiced for someone else.
+Dumble disapproved of his amplifiers being sold on the secondhand market since the buyer was receiving an amplifier that had been voiced for someone else.
 Prices are typically in the tens of thousands of dollars, with some prices exceeding $100,000.